walterisbrown/addisoncountyfielddays/content/exhibits/Home_and_Garden_Departments.md

 Department, and the General Rules of Addison County Fair & Field Days.

-1. A Commercial Gardener is de?ned as any person or persons growing produce for pro?t.
+1. A Commercial Gardener is defined as any person or persons growing produce for pro?t.
 2. Exhibitors will be allotted an empty 4ft. by 3ft. area each, to create a display of their produce using their